gitdagray/react_register_form/README.md

 This repository shares the code applied during the [YouTube Tutorial](https://youtu.be/brcHK3P6ChQ).

-Build the backend REST API I test this registration form with in my [7 hour Node JS for Beginners course](https://youtu.be/f2EqECiTBL8) on my channel.
+Build the backend REST API that I test this registration form with in my [7 hour Node JS for Beginners course](https://youtu.be/f2EqECiTBL8) on my channel.

 Just starting with React?
 I have a [9 hour React course tutorial video](https://youtu.be/RVFAyFWO4go) on my channel.